daattali/beautiful-jekyll/resources_pages/installation_instructions.md

 #### Windows Users
 Go to http://git-scm.com.
-Click on the download link,and accept all defaults in the installation process. installing git will also install for you a minimal unix environment with a "bash" shell and terminal window.
+Click on the download link, and accept all defaults in the installation process. installing git will also install for you a minimal unix environment with a "bash" shell and terminal window.
 Voila, your windows computer is transformed into a unixy form.

 #### Testing git installation